phax/ph-regrep/README.md

 # News and noteworthy

+* v1.0.2 - work in progress
+    * Updated to ph-commons 10
 * v1.0.1 - 2021-03-18
     * Updated to ph-commons 9.5.5
     * Changed the JAXB binding for `xs:dateTime` to `java.time.OffsetDateTime`